Daniel Caesar ‘Freudian’ 1 Listen Album Review

 Then I met a girl.

 I was curating music for a mixtape (cheesy I know) for her and I remembered the song.
 I listened and it was different.
-I wouldn’t say that I could relate to it but the song certainly resonated with my state of mind in a way it didn’t before.
+I wouldn’t say that I could relate to it but the song certainly resonated with my state of mind in a way it hadn’t before.

 I put it on the tape and I’ve been listening to Daniel ever since.

 When I download a new album I’ve been looking forward to I usually listen to it on the first day.
-I’ve sort of developed a ritual – okay, ritual may be too strong a word – I just listen to the album at 2 a.m.
+I’ve sort of developed a ritual – okay, a ritual may be too strong a word – I just listen to the album at 2 a.m.
 This is mainly because my earphones are broken and only work properly when I’m in complete silence and some songs sound better at 2 a.m.
 It’s like the music and I are the only things awake in the world.

 Okay, that’s enough talking.
 It’s time to listen.